 Reduced fare: Students and seniors

-Students of all ages (elementary to post-secondary) that study in a registered school can receive reduced fare on transit with a photo-identified OPUS card.
+Students of all ages (elementary to post-secondary) that study in a registered school can receive reduced fares on transit with a photo-identified OPUS card.
 Seniors over the age of 65 are also eligible for a reduced fare with a photo-identified OPUS card.

 Tip: You can get your photo-identified OPUS card at an STM Customer service centre or the STM photo studio.
 Bring your filled out Photo OPUS card application form, $15 CAD cash for the photo card fee, and a valid photo identification such as a passport or driver’s license.

 Car sharing in Montreal with your OPUS card